-One of the most important problems in applying aforementioned unit root tests is that their results are biased in favor of identifying data as integrated in the presence of structural breaks.
-The Iranian economy has been subject to numerous shocks and regime shifts such as the 1973-76 oil shock, the upheavals consequential to the 1979 Islamic Revolution, the destructive eight-year (1980-1988) war with Iraq.
-These had frozen the country's foreign assets, lead to volatility international oil markets, domestic economic sanctions, and international economic isolation.
-In March 1993 the Iranian government embarked upon the exchange rate unification policy with consultation of the International Monetary Fund.
+One of the most important problems in applying the aforementioned unit root tests is that their results are biased in favor of identifying data as integrated in the presence of structural breaks.
+The Iranian economy has been subject to numerous shocks and regime shifts, such as the 1973-1976 oil shock, the upheavals following the 1979 Islamic Revolution, and the destructive eight-year (1980-1988) war with Iraq.
+These had frozen the country's foreign assets, led to volatility in international oil markets, domestic economic sanctions, and international economic isolation.
+In March 1993, the Iranian government embarked upon the exchange rate unification policy with consultation of the International Monetary Fund.
 According to Perron (1990), ignoring the effects of structural breaks can lead to spurious unit root test results.

-To carry out a test of no structural break against an unknown number of breaks in the Iranian exports and imports series, we apply the endogenously determined multiple breaks tests developed by Bai and Perron (1998, 2003).
+To carry out a test of no structural break against an unknown number of breaks in the Iranian exports and imports series, we apply the endogenously-determined multiple breaks tests developed by Bai and Perron (1998, 2003).
 Bai and Perron (1998) introduced two tests of the null hypothesis of no structural break against an unknown number of breaks given from upper bounds.
-The first test is called Double Maximum test (Dmax); where breaks are equally weighted and it is labeled by UDmax.
+The first test is called the Double Maximum test (Dmax); there, equally weighted breaks are labeled by+ UDmax.
 The second test, WDmax, applies weights to the individual tests such that the marginal P-value is equal across the value of breaks.
 In both of these tests, break points are estimated by using the global minimization of the sum of squared residuals.
-Table (2) and (3) presents the results of Bai and Perron'sDmax test as well as SupFT(m) test of Andrews (1993).
-Addionally, SupFT(m) test is also employed in the study.
+Table (2) and (3) present the results of Bai and Perron's Dmax test as well as the SupFT(m) test of Andrews (1993).
+Additionally, the SupFT(m) test is also employed in study.
 These results lead us to conclude that there is at least one structural break in each series.
 These results are strongly supported by CUSUM and Chow tests.

-Testing various dates in Chow type of tests and the endogenously determined multiple break tests of Bai and Perron (2003), we accept one break in 1979 for exports which coincided with the Islamic revolution of 1979, and one break in 1976 for imports related to oil boom in Iran which led to a sharp increase in imports of goods and services.
+Testing various dates in Chow-type tests and the endogenously determined multiple break tests of Bai and Perron (2003), we accept one break in 1979 for exports, which coincided with the Islamic revolution of 1979, and one break in 1976 for imports related to the oil boom in Iran that led to a sharp increase in imports of goods and services.